Skip to footer content

 $vbLabelText $csharpLabel

 SelectPdf's ConvertUrl() method maps directly to IronPDF's RenderUrlAsPdf().
-The critical difference is in the rendering engine: SelectPdf uses an outdated Blink/WebKit fork that struggles with modern CSS, while IronPDF uses the latest stable Chromium for full CSS3 and JavaScript support.
+The critical difference is in the rendering engine: SelectPdf defaults to an internal WebKit and offers an opt-in Blink engine bundled with Chromium 124 (April 2024), while IronPDF uses current stable Chromium for full CSS3 and JavaScript support.
 Learn more in our tutorials.

 Example 3: Custom Page Settings and Margins